22 October 2024

 Stormy growth

-In April 2021, Swipeguide raised money in a new investment round.
-This allowed the company to continue to grow independently.
-The desire to improve its services led to Swipeguide ending up in the United States and eventually merging with L2L.
-Swipeguide was looking for a partner who could expand its offering, because customers asked whether Swipeguide could also help with assigning tasks and reporting deviations in the production process.
+In April 2021, Swipeguide raised money in a new round of investment.
+This allowed the company to grow further on its own again.
+The desire to improve its services caused Swipeguide to enter the US and eventually merge with L2L.
+Swipeguide was looking for a partner that could broaden its offering, as customers asked if Swipeguide could also help with task allocation and identifying deviations in the production process.
 This is how the company ended up with L2L.
-They provide communication with machines.
-If a machine has an error message, it communicates this to an L2L platform.
-With the swipequide manual they can then go back to the machine to solve it.
-Together Swipeguide and L2L support the entire process.
+They handle communication with machines.
+If a machine has an error message, it communicates it to a platform of L2L.
+With the swipeguide manual, they can then go back to the machine to fix it.
+So together, Swipeguide and L2L support the whole process.

 Expand further